Angelorium/Rechargeable-Gift-Cards-Web-App/README.md

-# Rechargeable credit cards web app
+# Rechargeable gift cards web app
-The project is a web application to manage rechargeable credit cards
+The project is a web application to manage rechargeable gift cards